-- Tourism: During high season, there can be a lot of tourists.
+- Tourism: During the high season, there can be a lot of tourists.

 - Public transport: The Sunshine Coast is not as well connected with public transport as other parts of the country.

 6. The Central Coast: best for retirees

-The Central Coast is a collection of neighbouring seaside towns, located just over an hour’s drive north from Sydney and is a great area if you are planning to retire to Australia.
+The Central Coast is a collection of neighbouring seaside towns, located just over an hour’s drive north of Sydney and is a great area if you are planning to retire to Australia.

 Gosford is the largest town, with the biggest train station offering connections to the CBD (Central Business District – effectively, the city centre).

 Spend your days enjoying the sun, walking along the beach, exploring parks and nature reserves, playing bowls at an RSL club, and enjoying the many shops, cafes, and restaurants.

 Property is affordable and there are many retirement communities where you can live in affordable accommodation in a quiet, contained neighbourhood.